Have you started implementing a chore system for your kids yet?

 Other jobs that would normally be mine or Dad’s are handed out with pay.
 A good rule that I follow is to ask, “Does it take something off my list or Dad’s list?
 Does this help us in some way?”
 If so, we considered it a chore, and payout usually depends on the job size.

 An example is laundry day.
 I sort, wash, dry, and fold all of the clothes.
 Folded clothes are all stacked on my bed.
 Every member of the family is responsible for putting away their clothes.
 If one of the kids wants to help with sorting, switching the loads, or folding, they are paid according to the amount of work.

 Big M is far more interested in earning money than Little M. She could care less, so her chore chart is often empty.
 That is why the family duty arrangement works so well.
 I know she’s contributing, but she feels like she has a choice.

 Payment from the Printable Chore Charts

 The easiest way we found to track the money M and M have earned is with a sticker chart that hangs on our fridge.
 I just updated ours to look a little nicer.
-I made them for you while I was at it.Enter your info below and I’ll send you the chore charts.
+I made them for you while I was at it.Click here to get your printable Chore Charts.